root-project/student-course/exercises/extra/05_Graphics/readme.md

 Welcome to the exercises of the **Graphics** learning module!

 ## The "Good Plot" Example
-In this exercise, you will follow the steps of the "Good Plot" example that is described in the course slides.
+In this exercise, you will follow the steps of the "Good Plot" example.
 In particular, these are the steps to follow:
-- Create the initial data set by placing the code below in a macro called *macro1*:
+- Create the initial data set by placing the code below in a macro called *GoodPlot.C*:
 ```c++
 // The number of points in the data set
 const int n_points = 10;